 High hard bounce rates are bad news for everyone.
 It means you have a large number of users with invalid email addresses.
-Repeated attempts to send to invalid email addresses will tarnish your brand's reputation and get Intercom's sending domains blacklisted.
+Repeated attempts to send to invalid email addresses will tarnish your brand's reputation and get Intercom's sending domains blocked.
 This affects deliverability for all our customers.

 We want to make sure that your content is reaching its intended recipients.
 Below we'll show you how to maintain a healthy bounce rate and ensure you don't collect invalid sign-ups.